-3.2.6 Electricity and gas
+3.2.6 Electricity

-According to the statistics on international trade in goods (ITGS) regulations electricity and gas are considered specific goods or movements for which special legal provisions apply.
+According to the statistics on international trade in goods (ITGS) regulations electricity is included in the category of specific goods for which special legal provisions apply.
 "Electrical energy" means electrical energy transferred in border-crossing electricity grids.
 Electricity is classified under CN code 2716 00 00.
-"Natural gas" means natural gas in gaseous state supplied through natural gas distribution systems under CN code 2711 21 00.
-Gas in liquid state or in gaseous state which is not transported via pipelines must be statistically treated as all other goods.